Hawthorn East

 Population growth drivers in Hawthorn East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch's analysis indicates Hawthorn East's population was approximately 17,509 as of August 2025.
-This figure represents an increase of 1,825 people from the 2021 Census, which recorded a population of 15,684.
-The change is inferred from ABS estimated resident population figures for June 2024 (17,318) and validated new addresses since the census date (168).
-This results in a density ratio of 4,583 persons per square kilometer, placing Hawthorn East within the top 10% of national locations assessed by AreaSearch.
-The area's population grew by 11.6% between the 2021 Census and August 2025, exceeding both its SA3 area (6.8%) and SA4 region growth rates.
-Overseas migration contributed approximately 90.7% of overall population gains during recent periods, with other factors such as natural growth and interstate migration also playing positive roles.
+Hawthorn East's population was around 17,531 as of November 2025.
+Between the 2021 Census and this date, there was an increase of 1,847 people (11.8%), from a population of 15,684 in 2021.
+This growth is inferred from ABS data showing an estimated resident population of 17,318 by June 2024 and the addition of 178 validated new addresses since the Census date.
+This results in a population density of 4,589 persons per square kilometer, placing Hawthorn East in the top 10% nationally according to AreaSearch's assessments.
+The area's growth rate exceeded both its SA3 area (6.9%) and SA4 region during this period.
+Overseas migration contributed approximately 90.7% of overall population gains recently, with all demographic drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
-According to demographic trends, Hawthorn East is projected to have an above median population growth nationally, with an expected increase of 2,474 persons by 2041, representing a total gain of 13.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs Victorian Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on these trends, Hawthorn East is projected to have an above median population growth nationally, with an expected increase of 2,474 persons by 2041, representing a total gain of 12.9% over the 17-year period.

 Frequently Asked Questions - Population